 The thing that was particularly interesting to me about down syndrome was its link to maternal age.
 It is widely known that the older a woman is when she gets pregnant, the higher the likelihood of the baby having down syndrome.
 When I learned this, I was instantly curious.
 It turns out, there have been some studies done that help explain why this is true.
 Cohesion and securin are proteins that function to “keep chromosomes together at their centers.”
 As a female ages, the levels of those proteins goes down, so the chromosomes essentially become looser.
 This causes the chromosomes to be unstable, which is why there is a higher chance of division occurring unevenly.

 How long does grading take?

-At the start of the process, while you’re establishing norms around quality, it might take you 3 minutes/student.
-A quick scan of the showcase takes only a few seconds, and then you should be able to read a student’s weekly reflection and other weekly entries in about 2 minutes.
-That leaves about 30 seconds to enter a grade in your grade book.
-Later, you can probably cut that down to 2 minutes or less/student.
+At the start of the process, while you’re establishing norms around quality, it might take you 3 minutes per student.
+Later, you can probably cut that down to 2 minutes or less per student.